Step One: First Contact and Clinical Consultation

 Every family who is interested in services at IMPACT can speak with our Board Certified Behavior Analyst (BCBA) to learn more about ABA therapy, and what it might look like for their child.
 Our goal is to help families find the best therapeutic match for their child, so this initial conversation is designed to help us learn more about one another.

-Step Four: Enrollment Paperwork
+Step Three: Enrollment Paperwork

 Step Six: Ready to start ABA therapy